Trump offshore oil drilling plan draws protest in California

-SACRAMENTO, Calif., Feb 8 (Reuters) - Environmental activists in California on Thursday plan to protest a Trump Administration proposal to vastly increase offshore oil drilling in the United States.
+SACRAMENTO, Calif.
+(Reuters) - Environmental activists in California on Thursday protested a Trump Administration proposal to vastly increase offshore oil drilling in the United States.

+Carrying a sign showing a sea otter, Joseph Palermo, a history professor at Sacramento State, said he came to love the coastline as a college student.

+“The coast is very important to me,” he said.
+“I heard about this and I had to come out.”

-California officials said on Wednesday that the state would block transport of such petroleum through its waters.
+California officials said on Wednesday the state would block transport of such petroleum through its waters.

+On Thursday, the California Coastal Commission also weighed in, requesting that the state be removed from consideration for offshore drilling.
+The state’s Natural Resources secretary, John Laird, also voiced opposition.

 “Offshore drilling is dirty and it’s dangerous,” said Miyoko Sakashita, head of the oceans program for the Center for Biological Diversity.
 “It results in oil spills that injure and kill wildlife.”